 Students who wish to complete the undergraduate Teacher Preparation Program must formally apply for admission to the Teacher Preparation Program during LEDU 301.

 The student applicant must demonstrate a minimum cumulative 2.75 GPA (on a 4.0 grade scale).
-Students for whom English is not a primary language must have a TOEFL score of 100 IBT for non-native English speaking candidates.
+Students for whom English is not a primary language must have a TOEFL score of 100 iBT.

 Candidates must have a paid subscription to Taskstream while taking teacher preparation courses, pedagogy courses, and student teaching.

 In addition to the teacher preparation coursework, subject-specific pedagogy classes are required of each candidate.
 Pedagogy courses must be passed with a grade of "B-" or higher and the overall GPA in the pedagogy courses must be 3.0 or higher.

 |LEDU 433||Single Subject Pedagogy||2|